 Helium, both hotspots and trackers, provides that tertiary geolocation option I was wishing Kiwi had back in August.

-In this case, the application isn’t a super sexy fancy tracker that will link to Twitter and your old Myspace account plus your new TikTok account (although I bet someone could figure that out pretty quickly).
+In this case, the application isn’t a super sexy fancy tracker that will link to Twitter and your old Myspace account plus your new TikTok account (although I bet someone will figure that out).

 It IS, on the other hand, a rugged little long-lifed sucker that’ll cost you less than satellite tracking stations or cell towers to set up (by a LOT), will be fun to deploy (depending on your idea of fun) and may be the difference between you being found by nightfall or found at month’s end when you’re out at the limits of human performance.